- Gra-Rock

 Considering the factors that affect concrete strength, let’s discuss how you (not the mixer or engineer) can make the concrete stronger.

-First, consider the weather when pouring concrete.
+First, consider the weather when pouring your concrete.
 Concrete poured on a hot day with little humidity may set too quickly, leading to shrinkage and premature curing.
+That means weaker concrete.
 (If you’re interested in how to pour concrete in hot and cold weather, read our blog: Guide To Pouring Concrete in Any Weather.)

-This doesn’t mean that more water is always better when pouring concrete.
+The solution to pouring strong concrete in hot weather is more than just adding more water.
 Remember, concrete porosity is also a problem - and too much water makes pockets in the concrete and doesn’t allow it to bond.

 Instead, mist concrete 2-3 times a day for three days after you pour it.
-By wetting the concrete’s exterior during the curing process for three days, the concrete develops a strong internal bond.
+Wetting the concrete’s exterior during the three-day curing process helps the concrete develop a robust internal bond.

 Third, vibrate the wet concrete.
 Vibrating does two things to strengthen the concrete: